 Calm.
 Everything was calm.
-Sky was burning, orange and red consuming the streams of smoke, darkness creeping in from all directions and calmness.
-I sat on a piece of rock near the exit, when something moved in the distance.
+The sky was burning, orange and red consuming the streams of smoke, darkness creeping in from all directions and calmness.
+I sat on a piece of rock near the exit when something moved in the distance.
 The creek, hills behind it and trees moved up, ground shaking and metal pipes elevating at the enemy fleet.

 – What the fuck it that?!
 What is that?!
 Captain! – one of the soldiers cried his lungs out when Captain ran up to us and forcibly stopped by grabbing my shoulder.

 A true miracle happened right before us.
 The landscape we knew wasn’t naturally made like that.
 It was more than we could imagine.
 It was something else.
-It was a war planet, an ancient weapon long time forgotten by its creators and now, planet was awaken.
+It was a war planet, an ancient weapon long time forgotten by its creators and now, the planet was awakened.

-– It’s fighting them! – Captain said shouting, few feet away from me, – This makes me so happy! – he added developing unsecure smile on his face, while others tried to stand up.
+– It’s fighting them! – The captain said shouting, few feet away from me, – This makes me so happy! – he added developing unsecure smile on his face, while others tried to stand up.

 – Get down! – I screamed when a platoon of rail guns went up elevating their aim at the metal orbiting the globe.